 Do you have an idea for an app but lack the programming knowledge to begin building it?
 In this weekly blog series, How To Unleash Your Inner App Developer, I will take you, the non-programmer, step by step through the process of creating apps for the iPhone, iPod Touch, and iPad.
 Join me each week on this adventure, and you will experience how fun turning your ideas into reality can be!
 This is Part 7 of the series.
-If you're just getting started now, check out the beginning of the series here (this post has been updated to iOS 7.1.)
+If you're just getting started now, check out the beginning of the series here (this post has been updated to Swift, iOS 8 and Xcode 6)

 The Three Parts of an App

 In order to create the best app possible, you first need to understand the three main parts of an app and keep these clear in your mind throughout the entire app development process.
 This will help you create a well-designed application that is easy to maintain.

 The three main parts of an app are:

 - User Interface - This is the part of the app that the user sees and interacts with.
 It includes everything you have built so far in the prototype app including user-interface controls such as the text field, text view, image view, buttons, and the scenes that contain them.
 User Interface is often abbreviated as UI.

 - Core Logic - This is the code that performs actions when a user-interface object is touched or any other process that takes place automatically.
 When an app performs an action, it requires code to execute a set of instructions.

 - Data - The information and preferences that are maintained by an app.
 Data can be as simple as a user ID and password that's stored on a device or as complex as thousands of songs, pictures, and other lists of information.